 Natural Home Treatments for Athlete’s foot

 Aside from antifungal topical creams and gels, athlete’s foot can be cured at home with various natural remedies.
-These natural home treatments also effectively minimize the risk of contracting tinea fungus without the side effects of chemical based medicines.
+These natural home treatments also effectively minimize the risk of contracting tinea fungus without the side effects of chemical-based medicines.

 1. Tea tree Oil

 Tea tree (melaleuca) oil, which was originally formulated in Australia, is effective against athlete’s foot due to its antibacterial and antifungal properties.
-Since the early times, tea tree leaves were used as treatment for various skin diseases by soaking them in boiling water and applying the essences on the affected area.
+Since the early times, tea tree leaves were used as a treatment for various skin diseases by soaking them in boiling water and applying the essences on the affected area.
 Today, pure tea tree oil concentrate is available at supermarkets and is considered as a better treatment compared to most antifungal creams and gels.
-Aside from curing athlete’s foot, tea tree oil also fights bacteria that causes toenail fungus.
+Aside from curing athlete’s foot, tea tree oil also fights bacteria that cause toenail fungus.

 Before using, wash your feet and dry with clean towel.
 Apply tea tree oil concentrate on the affected area and massage lightly to allow the oil to enter the pores.
 Leave for 30 minutes to 1 hour.
 Do this four times a day until the symptoms are gone.